 That was a direct sign of being toxic and stressed and I likely had a sluggish liver from eating PMS foods, late night teen talks on the phone and the normal stress of adolescent angst.

-An adult second chance view
+An adult second chance view of fighting for everything

 I needed the hits...I needed the protection.

 Yup, looking back, somewhere in that age between 7 and 8, I got into a battle with my world.
 There was a lot of aggression around me and I realize that is the year I began to see the social power advantage if I would abandon some of my femininity too.

 I don't think that after that second grade picture, I ever wore a dress to grade school again.
 I also remember that by 8 years old, I started being a little bit of a mean girl.
 I know I was thinking my mother was weak because she was emotionally dependent on a verbally abusive person and so I was not verbally abusive, I was verbally strategic, as many mean girls can be.
 I know now that is what is called trauma and internalized misogyny and it made me well liked by the boys and the leader of the girls so that was the 1970's - 1980's girl power policy.

 When puberty started, I got bossy.
 I got angry and my inflammatory lifestyle gave me the acne more than the hormones.
 Looking back at some skin issues and before mentioned headaches, my poor liver was already calling and I did not eat many leafy greens in a Puerto Rican household or know enough to drink enough water at all.